jhauberg/comply/README.md

 ![](assets/example_terminal.png "An example of reported violations using the Human reporting mode in a terminal")

 You can read more about the thoughts behind each rule on the [project page](http://jhauberg.github.io/comply).

+**Pattern matching**

+Unlike most linters, `comply` primarily use Regex and pattern matching to determine violations.
+This makes `comply` *worse* than the alternatives (e.g. `clang-tidy`) in some cases, and may even have a higher tendency toward false-positives which a compiler-backed linter would not.

+On the upside, it allows `comply` to be much more lean in terms of dependencies, and, I dare say, friendlier and easier to get into for people wishing to add or improve functionality.

 ## Installation